Charleston Roof Help

 Free · No Obligation · Local Experts

-Storm-driven leaks in Charleston are often the result of sudden wind pressure or debris impact compromising vulnerable shingles and flashing.
-Addressing these issues immediately after a storm is critical to avoiding long-term insulation damage and structural rot in the Lowcountry's persistent humidity.
+Storm-driven leaks in Charleston are often the result of wind pressure or debris impact compromising shingles and flashing.
+The gap between a storm passing and the next rain event is your best window to act — Charleston's humidity means moisture that enters the roof system today can become mold and structural damage faster than in most markets.

 Important Details